SamuraiWriter7/sync-audit-trace-integration/README.md

 This repository continues the trace-integration work after the first completed arc of [`synchronization-audit-protocol`](https://github.com/SamuraiWriter7/synchronization-audit-protocol).

-Where `synchronization-audit-protocol` defines how to audit structural similarity, this repository defines how those audit results can be connected to evidence routes, trace receipts, search records, and repository-level bundles.
+Where `synchronization-audit-protocol` defines how to audit structural similarity, this repository defines how those audit results can be connected to evidence routes, trace receipts, AI search trace receipts, search records, and repository-level bundles.

 ## Purpose